 First of all, the entire QuidMarket staff want to take this opportunity to thank YOU, our customers, for your support and patience during the COVID pandemic.

 This year has been a strange time for most of us.
 As is the case with many businesses throughout the world, the COVID pandemic has changed the way we work.

 We appreciate this year has led to many hard-working families facing uncertainty, with job and financial security seemingly a thing of the past for many industries.

 We wanted to update our customers and reassure you we will continue to help in the same way as before.

 YES – as with many companies, large and small, we moved to remote working at the beginning of lockdown.
 This simply means our staff are now working from home.

-We are using the same computer systems and phone lines.
-You will still be able to contact us in the same way as before – phone, email and text message.
+We are using the same systems and phone lines so you can contact us in the same way as before – phone, email and text message.

 The only difference you may notice may be some background noise, like pets or children, but please don’t be alarmed – our staff are working at home.

 Rest assured we are still helping our customers in a professional manner and we are still able to provide you with the same level of help and support.

 Can I still apply for a QuidMarket loan during COVID?